SATZEL02/noise-sleep_tracker_app/README.md

 In case no record with record id is found:
 - Returns status code 401
-- returns message: no suck record found
+- returns message: no such record found

 In case of error:
 - Returns error code as status code